 General Nao Chi, Zhou dynasty

-The great Han dynasty historian Sima Qian wrote an amazingly detailed history of this period.
+The great Han dynasty historian Sima Qian wrote an amazingly accurate history for this period.
 As with the Xia dynasty the end of the Shang came with the tyrannical and vicious rule of a ruler, in this case King Zhou (aka Zhou Xin).
 He led a profligate and debauched life and is noted for filling a lake with wine and devising cruel tortures for entertainment.

-It was in the following Zhou dynasty founded by the founding fathers King Wen and Wu that China begins to feel like a distinct culture that had continued to the present day.
+It was in the following Zhou dynasty founded by the founding fathers King Wen and Wu that China had developed a distinctive culture that had continued to the present day.

 Dynasties First Index Next (Zhou Dynasty) >